Chris Rosimus discusses Nutrition with one of the Leicester City players

 The FMA recommends:

 With a mission to promote excellence in their discipline through evidence-based practice, performance nutritionists are encouraged to ascertain accreditation on the Sports & Exercise Nutritionist Register (SENR).
 However, modern day performance nutritionists are working more intimately with coaches and athletes in the field rather than in the consultation room.
 This requires a high level of soft skills that are rarely published in scientific literature and difficult to measure.
-The modern day performance nutritionist should be equipped with a strong set of inter-personal coaching skills to enable them to maximize their impact with coaches, support staff and athletes in any high performance environment.
+The modern day performance nutritionist should be equipped with a strong set of inter-personal coaching skills to enable them to maximise their impact with coaches, support staff and athletes in any high performance environment.